Powder-Coated Aluminum Patio Furniture

 Low maintenance

-Patio furniture made with aluminum is easier to care for and requires less maintenance than other materials.
+Garden furniture made with aluminum is easier to care for and requires less maintenance than other materials.
 Its resistance to rain, snow, UV radiation, temperature fluctuations and corrosion allows it to withstand extended exposure to the elements without additional treatment.
 Its durability and strength mean fewer repairs and replacements.
-Because aluminum doesn't warp or crack like wood, you don't need fillers or sanding to keep outdoor furniture looking great.
+Because aluminum doesn't warp or crack like wood, you don't need fillers or sanding to keep outdoor dining sets and lounge chairs looking great.

 Versatility